Menu

 Addressing this by getting my cortisol levels back in to their normal places was crucial and formed a really big piece of my thyroid jigsaw puzzle.

-How Did I Fix My ‘Adrenal Fatigue’?
+How Did I Fix Adrenal Dysfunction?

-Many aspects were looked at by myself and my functional medicine practitioner.
-I’ve listed them below to try and make it as clear as possible.
-At lot of these also cross over with what I have listed in my Thyroid Jigsaw Puzzle article.
 Please keep in mind that some of these may apply to you, but not all.
 And you may also have other things that need addressing to resolve your adrenal dysfunction.
 What drives it for each of us can really differ.

-Click on the below to discover what I did to address each of these.
+Click on the below to discover what I did to address each of these:

 3. Considering Herbal and Vitamin Supplements (note: I tried holy basil and ashwagandha but they didn’t do anything for me)

-5. Balancing My Blood Sugar
+5. Balancing Blood Sugar – less sugar and more protein

 6. Addressing My Eating Disorder – no more dieting which was increasing my cortisol levels

-7. Addressing Oestrogen Dominance
+7. Exploring Oestrogen Dominance (debated if real)

 8. Choosing Wiser Exercise